fnaard/puppet-choco_app/README.md

 policy does not allow the use of sources on the Internet.
 Valid options: true or false.
 Default: 'true'.

-### Types
+### Type: choco_app::source

-* choco_app::source: Inserts an additional <source /> in the chocolatey.config
-file to make Chocolatey search additional repositories for packages.
+Inserts an additional <source /> in the chocolatey.config file to make Chocolatey search additional repositories for packages.
 See also the class parameter `include_chocolatey_org_src` if you wish to omit the main chocolatey.org repository itself from the config file.

 ####`source_id`